flutterwtf/mcp_flutter/llm_install.md

 **⚠️ Important (Relay to USER):** Cursor doesn't support resources, so `RESOURCES_SUPPORTED` must be `false`.

-1. AI Agent: Instruct the USER to open Cursor settings.
+1. AI Agent: Instruct the USER that the configuration for MCP servers with Cursor AI is typically managed in a file named `~/.cursor/mcp.json`.

-2. Navigate to Features → Model Context Protocol.
-3. Add the server configuration:
+    The settings file may have other MCP servers already configured, so you would read it first and then add your new server to the existing `mcpServers` object.

 ```json
 {